jmeggles/05_Daily_Planner/README.md

 ```

 ## Motivation
-This project was the second assignemnt using web APIs.
+This project was the second assignemnt using web APIs (third party).
 It will be useful to keep track of daily activities as projects get more involved and time can easily get away.
-This project will assist in better organization of tasks which can be used in many ways.
+This project will assist in better organization of tasks which can be used outside of the work schedule as well.

 ## Tech/framework used
 - JQuery
 - Javascript
 - CSS
 - HTML
+- CSS bootstrap
+- Javascript library
+- Moments.js
+- Fontawesome

 ## Versioning
 This is the only version but will update in the future.